pausan/tinyrulechecker/README.md

 `myfloat.eq(1.9999999) || myint.eq(32)`

 **Results**

-- 0.253ns per string evaluation
-- 253 microseconds to parse and evaluate a string 1000 times (0.253 ms)
-- 3.929 million evaluations per second (fully parsing and evaluating each time, no precompilation step)
+- **5.529 million evaluations per second**
+- **1000 evaluations in 0.180 ms**
+- **1 evaluation in 180 ns**

+Please note that the full string is parsed and evaluated fully every time, no cache, no pre-compilation step.

 ## License